| Barry MacDonnell's

 [Continued from above ....]

 ...
 WordPerfect stores exceptions to the rules for initial capitalization (i.e., when you use WordPerfect's Edit, Convert Case, Initial Capitals) in a normal WP file, WTNNXX.ICR (where NN is your WordPerfect version number and XX is your language version).

-Words in this file will be NOT be capitalized when the Initial Capitals feature is used.
+Words in this file will be NOT be capitalized when the Initial Capitals (for Main Words) feature is used.

-The WTNNXX.ICR file can be edited as any other WP file to add or delete words (punctuation is ignored).
+The WTNNXX.ICR file can be edited as any other WordPerfect file to add or delete words (punctuation is ignored).

 Here's an easy way to do it: